AlexLandau/semlang/README.md

 # semlang

 Problems with Kotlin so far:
-- Can't (yet) have data classes as parts of sealed classes
+- Data classes as parts of sealed classes still reported as an error in IntelliJ